vadym-seleznov-off/vvcommit/docs/commands.md

 ```bash
 vvcommit init <github-login> <repo-name>
 ```
-and here github login is OPTIONAL if u have settings in ur setting.vvcommit file so u can use just
+and here github login is OPTIONAL if u have settings in ur settings.vvcommit file so u can use just

 ```bash